Alexander Köcski: Judge royal

 His deputy, the vice-judge royal was a certain Peter, son of Moch during Köcski's full term.
 One of his notaries was Paul Ugali, who later has elevated into higher positions and dignities in the upcoming decades.
 A certain Michael acted as Köcski's pristaldus (royal commissioner or "bailiff") in 1326, while Nicholas Gősfi served as a collector of the judicial fines in 1325.
 Köcski also participated in the works of other judicial courts.
 Several documents confirm that Köcski and his court established a harmonious, flexible and professional relationship with the royal chancellery.
 He remained a faithful confidant of Charles.
 He was granted the village of Pápoc and its associated lands, Csatabér and Elk by Charles in 1325.
-He donated the land of Egered to his second wife, Clara Nagymartoni in 1326.
+Over his newly acquired land, Köcski and his descendants were granted full jurisdiction, including ius gladii ("right of the sword") within the boundaries of his estates.
+Köcski donated the land of Egered to his second wife, Clara Nagymartoni in 1326.
 In the same year, he also donated Sár to his some relatives, and later the neighboring Mihályfölde to his familiares, the Sári family.
 In December 1326, he expanded his possessions of Pázmánd and Nagyécs with cultivated queenly lands.
 According to a summary from 1327, Köcski was a landowner in Vas, Sopron, Veszprém and Győr counties.

 Continuing the method of his predecessors in the early 14th century, the usage of material evidences during the litigation processes became widespread under Köcski's term, pushing back those traditional practices of justice, like trials by ordeal and combat.
 By Köcski's last years as Judge royal, majority of his charters, which closed a court case, consisted method of evidence by using previously issued charters and documents.
 This also resulted the increased number of out-of-court settlements in these years.
 In many situations, Köcski ordered these out-of-court settlements for the plaintiff and defendant, who could continue the litigation after the payment of court surcharge.
+During the period of his operation, large-scale verdicts in high-stakes, protracted lawsuits became typical.
+In the structure of these, a sophisticated compacting technique of recording the court process is developed, which will also characterize the structure of judgment letters stating the final decisions in the later period of the Middle Ages.
+In their writing, they record with great care all the moments from the events of the trials that had an impact on the judgments, from which the final decision was basically built, at the same time, the justification of the pronounced decision, the careful compilation and formulation of the circumstances and considerations that underpin it are given more and more space in the judgment letters.